6 Best Private Video Hosting Sites for Businesses in 2026 (Compared)

 • Best budget option: Bunny Stream for pay-as-you-go developer focus.

 Your internal training video shouldn't end with a recommendation for a cat video.
 Yet, that's exactly what happens when businesses rely on "unlisted" YouTube links.
-In 2026, 91% of businesses use video as a marketing tool (Wyzowl, 2026), but many still compromise their brand by using public platforms for private content.
+In 2026, 91% of businesses use video as a marketing tool (Wyzowl, 2026), and according to Cisco's Annual Internet Report, video accounts for over 82% of all consumer internet traffic.
+Yet many businesses still compromise their brand by using public platforms for private content.

 Relying on free tools for professional video is risky.
 Competitor ads, distraction-filled interfaces, and the risk of link sharing can undermine your message.
 This is where private video hosting becomes essential.